-The country’s culture is directly linked with the way they sustain a dialog and there is an interesting thing about a dialog: The silence.
+The country’s culture is directly linked with the way they sustain a dialog, and there is an exciting thing about a discussion: Silence.

-Let’s imagine we are having a conversation and you ask me what I think about your brand new t-shirt, and I took 8 seconds to answer it to you.
-It would sound weird if you live outside of Japan, China or any other Asian country and don’t realize I was showing respect and consideration to your question before giving my answer.
+Let’s imagine we are having a conversation and you ask me what I think about your brand new t-shirt, and I take 8 seconds to answer you.
+It would sound weird if you lived outside of Japan, China, or any other Asian country and didn’t realize I was showing respect and consideration to your question before giving my answer.

 If you are a Western, you would be expecting my answer in about 2 seconds.
-It shows I’m interested, I care about you and we have a good relationship.
+It shows I’m interested, care about you, and have a good relationship.

-There are 3 categories to represent the silence time between conversations:
+There are three categories to represent the silence time between conversations:

 Category 1 – Simultaneously talks

 Person A talks, and person B starts talking, overlapping person A and so on.

 Cultures in this category: Latins (including Brazil), Mediterraneans, Arabians, Africans.

 Category 2 – Perfect timing

 In these cultures, a conversation sounds like a ping pong game.
 They don’t like overlap or silence.